Medium/pipette/README.md

 Common Options
 --------------

-Some of the classes (as of this writing, most but not all of them) take an optional `options` constructor parameter.
+All of the classes in this module take an optional `options` constructor parameter.
 If not `undefined`, this must be a map from option names to values as specified by the class.

 The following are three commonly-accepted options.
 Classes all accept whichever of these make sense.